Own-Data-Privateer/hoardy-web/tool/README.md

 - default input filters:
   - `--ignore-bad-inputs`
-  : initialize input filters to `--method "GET" --method "DOM" --status-re ".200C"`; default
+  : initialize input filters to `--status-re ".200C"`; default
   - `--index-all-inputs`
   : do not set any input filters by default; note, however, that this sub-command expects input filters to be at least as restrictive as the above default and is likely to produce broken outputs if those filters are unset; use this option at your own risk